Tizmarvin/Yinile-webapp/README.md

 - [ ] Security headers configured on hosting

 ## Roadmap
-- move contact submission behind a lightweight server endpoint to avoid exposing a third-party key in client code;
+- Move contact submission behind a lightweight server endpoint to avoid exposing a third-party key in client code;
-- add automated tests for core UI flows and form behaviour;
+- Add automated tests for core UI flows and form behaviour;
-- optimise image delivery with modern formats and lazy loading;
+- Optimise image delivery with modern formats and lazy loading;
-- add analytics and event tracking for section engagement and form conversions;
+- Add analytics and event tracking for section engagement and form conversions;
-- complete an accessibility compliance pass.
+- Complete an accessibility compliance pass.